TIY-Austin-Front-End-Engineering/Demo-Day-Presentation/README.md

 	- Feel free to talk about user stories, wire frames, data modeling, etc. These are all parts of your process.

 3. Talk about your project (the "what")
 	- Pulling the first two points together, tell your audience what your final product is.
-This should be a *one sentence description* of what your thing does.
+This should be a *one sentence description* of what your app does.
 The goal here is to give them context but it's much better to show "what" you made rather than try to explain it.
 	- Demo your product.
 Try to maintain eye contact with the audience, don't hunch over the keyboard.
 Make sure you are pre-logged in.
 Nobody cares that you can log in, that is assumed.
 	- The best demos are in story form.
 "Imagine Sally is going to the grocery store for the first time after discovering she has a food allergy..." and proceed to walk them through the features of your app.
 As the character in your story encounters a problem show how the app can help to solve it.